This is one of six pages about consumer magazine publishers, listed alphabetically, and their magazines. List of publishers on this page to the right.

 - The Weekly News

-Time Life Entertainment Group Ltd (now IPC)Magazines came under control of IPC following takeover by parent Time Warner of IPC in 2001.
+Time Life Entertainment Group Ltd (now Time Inc UK)Magazines came under control of IPC following takeover by parent Time Warner of IPC in 2001.

 - In Style (M) Spring 2000 launch for UK version of US magazine under aegis of high-profile editor Dee Nolan.
 Fared less well than cheaper, handbag format Glamour.
 Criticised for taking too much content from US